TTKIEU/cse15l-lab-reports/week1-lab-report.md

 ---
 ## Remotely Connecting and Installing VSC
-I already had VSC installed but in the chance that you don't, goto the [Visual Studio Code Website](https://code.visualstudio.com/) and follow the instructions to install it.
+I already had VSC installed but in the chance that you don't, goto the [Visual Studio Code Website](https://code.visualstudio.com/) and click download.
+After agreeing with the License Agreement, setup based on preferences and click finish.
+Launch Visual Studio Code and it will open.
 This is what my VSC looks like on default:
 ![Image](https://media.discordapp.net/attachments/368995972975558656/1063181555352211516/Screen_Shot_2023-01-12_at_10.21.07_AM.png?width=1440&height=936)

-If you don't want to install it, just use your computer's built in terminal, it works the same.
+If you don't want to install it, just use your computer's built in terminal and it works the same.
 I'm working on a macbook so I didn't have to install git or git bash.
 Now to actually log in, open your terminal and enter
->ssh cs15lwi23zz@ieng6.ucsd.edu
+* `ssh cs15lwi23zz@ieng6.ucsd.edu`
-replacing zz with my own CSE15L username.
+replacing zz with your own CSE15L username.

 After, I was prompted to enter in the password that I reset back when I was accessing my account credentials.
 I couldn't see what I was typing but I just trusted myself.
 If all goes well, your terminal should look like this:
 ![Image](https://media.discordapp.net/attachments/368995972975558656/1063180340182663209/Screen_Shot_2023-01-12_at_11.38.14_AM.png)